twirphp/twirphp.github.io/docs/about.md

 PHP (as of the time of this writing) is still in the [top 10 popular programming languages](https://www.tiobe.com/tiobe-index/).

 TwirPHP is a PHP port of Twirp supporting both server and client side.
-It generates code the same way as Twirp and follows the same naming conventions and architectural structure, making it easier to use Twirp (and TwirPHP) in a polyglot environment.
+It generates code the same way as Twirp and follows the same naming conventions and architectural structure both in the generated code and the runtime library, making it easier to use Twirp (and TwirPHP) in a polyglot environment.